Skip to content

 ORDER BY TotalOutstanding DESC

-To set up automatic data refresh after publishing to the Power BI Service:
+To refresh after publishing to the Power BI Service:

-1. Install the On-premises data gateway on the machine running Syntra.
+1. Install the On-premises data gateway (standard mode) on the machine running Syntra (or any machine that can reach it on port 5433).

-4. Set a refresh schedule on your published dataset.
+4. Set a refresh schedule on the dataset.